HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 {{ figure_markup(
   image="security-evolution-of-wordpress-5-3and5-4-after-update.png",
   caption="Evolution of WordPress 5.3 and 5.4 after update",
   description="Stacked bar chart showing the evolution of WordPress versions 5.3.2, 5.3.3, 5.4 and 5.4.1.
-We can see over time starting in March 2020 that 5.3.2 is the only one of those version veing used and has 50.08% adoption, in April 5.4 comes in and takes up third thirds of the adoption of these versions which increases to 54.23% in total, in May 5.4.1 comes out and there is mixed usage of all three versions with a total of 58.78%, in June it has reduced by almost half to 32.76% and most of the remaining usage is 5.4.1, in July these versions are used on just 4.55% of sites, and reducing to 3.59% in August", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=503316556&format=interactive", sheets_gid="155582197", width="600",
+We can see over time starting in March 2020 that 5.3.2 is the only one of those version being used and has 50.08% adoption, in April 5.4 comes in and takes up third thirds of the adoption of these versions which increases to 54.23% in total, in May 5.4.1 comes out and there is mixed usage of all three versions with a total of 58.78%, in June it has reduced by almost half to 32.76% and most of the remaining usage is 5.4.1, in July these versions are used on just 4.55% of sites, and reducing to 3.59% in August", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=503316556&format=interactive", sheets_gid="155582197", width="600",